Phonics

 Parental support - supporting parents and carers to support children’s learning when practising their phonics at home.

 At the end of Year 1, all children will complete the Phonics Screening Check (PSC).
 This is a national assessment, where children are asked to read 40 words which contain the phonics they have been taught.
 In order to assess their phonics and not just their word reading, some pseudo words are used.
 These are highlighted to the children and they are aware they are not trying to read a real word but are trying to use their phonics knowledge to sound them out and blend the sounds together.
-This is something that the Year 1 teachers are able to prepare the children for and is again, done in a low pressure, age-appropriate way.
+This is something that the Year 1 teachers are able to prepare the children for and is, again, done in a low pressure, age-appropriate way.

 The results of the PSC are communicated with parents alongside the end of year reports.